MustafaJafar/python-courses-work/coursework/43_marks_detection_and_tracking/README.md

 But I think that my code is easier to understand, maybe beacuse it is written in PYTHON !

-any way, Imade this project as my graduation project at
+any way, I made this project as my graduation project at

     University of Benha Shoubra Faculty Of Engineering Computer and electronics department